akretion/factur-x/README.rst

 Changelog
 =========

+* Version 3.12 dated 2025-10-29

+  * In the method generate_from_file(), if the second argument (xml) is provided as a string, we now accept either a file path as string (like for the first argument) or the XML itself as a string.
+It was difficult for users to admit that, for the first argument, the lib accepted a file path as string but not for the second argument.

 * Version 3.11 dated 2025-10-29

   * Add an option to disable XMP compression.
 This is useful if you plan to later add a PAdES signature to the generated PDF file.
 New named boolean argument **xmp_compression** on generate_from_binary() and generate_from_file().
 Option also added to the facturx-pdfgen script (see --help).